nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **:information_source: Interpretation:**<br>
 * Adds <code><i>tg/tag</i></code> tag to the task having index <code><i>task_id</i></code>
 * Adds multiple tags if more than one <code><i>tg/tag</i></code> used
+* The tags entered will overwrite the pre-existing tags
 </div>